BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 ## Exercises
+For this part, we will use the famous scikit-learn dataset iris which consists of 3 different types of irises’ (Setosa, Versicolour, and Virginica) with information about petal and sepal length and width stored in a 150x4 numpy.ndarray.

-1. Before starting to write some code, you want to set-up your environment.
-In a Jupyter Notebook start by importing the following librairies:
+1. Before starting to write some code, you want to set-up the environment so that it load the required modules.
+In a Jupyter Notebook import the following librairies:

        # imports
        import pandas as pd